-The presentation by this year's 'Principal Speaker' will be available by recording from March 20 to April 20 for your viewing in case you miss the live presentation.
+The presentation by this year's 'Principal Speaker' will be available by recording from March 20 to April 18 for your viewing in case you missed the live presentation.
 A link will be sent to all registrants.

 All presentations listed below, primarily given by regional gardening experts, will be available to view on your own schedule from March 20 to May 31 and will cover many topics essential to developing your own sustainable garden.
 Registrants to this event will be emailed a link to access the presentations.

 Organic Control of Vegetable Garden Insect Pests